Esoterical/voron_canbus/toolhead_flashing/README.md

 Use this UUID in the [mcu] section of your printer.cfg in order for Klipper (on Pi) to connect to the toolhead board.

+# Next Step

+Congratulations!
+Everything is now flashed.
+Time to move on to the [final steps](../Final_Steps.md).